-Fixed deposit also known as Term deposit is the most common money market instrument known to bank customers, it is also the most marketed investment instrument by bank staff because unlike Treasury bills it stays in the banks’ books.
-Fixed deposit is a great way to safe money because of the guaranteed income it offers.
+Fixed deposit also known as Term deposit is the most common money market instrument known to bank customers. it is also the most marketed investment instrument by bank staff, because unlike Treasury bills the funds stays in the banks’ books.
+Fixed deposit is a great way to save money because of the guaranteed income it offers.

 Terms or tenure varies from 30 days to 365 days and may be longer with some banks.
 Some banks will allow you add funds during the tenure while other may not but allows you have multiple fixed deposit accounts.
 Most banks will allow minimum investment of N100,000 while it may be higher in some banks.

 Here are some of the mistakes you should avoid when investing in Term deposit